lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

  - `--num_workers NUMBER` The number of parallel threads that load and process inputs.
 By default it is 12.
  - `--attri_rand_seed NUMBER` The fixed random seed of the Gaussian generated static vectors (only applied when `--rand_feat_num` is provided)
  - `--use_mse True` If passed, the loss function will be the mean squared error, instead of the basin average NSE loss.
 For the accompanied paper, this argument is never activated.

 ### Evaluation
 The trained model can also be evaluated to give prediction in testing / validation periods.
 To evaluate the model, run the command line below:
 - `python main.py evaluate --camels_root /path/to/camels --run_dir path/to/model/run --cluster STRING`
+Note that this procedure has also been included in the training procedure.
+In case users might want to do it separately, its illustration is provided.

+### Ensemble the prediction
+The results from multiple-runs need to be ensembled (i.e., the average prediction for the same basin has to be given as averages from different runs).
+To do this, please run the command line below:
+- `python ensemble_5_runs.py --output_p_direc /path/to/the/model/runs/specified/by/model/set/up/ --ensemble_file_name ensembled_file_name`
+  -`--output_p_direc` shall not be the final level where the 'output.p' is located, intead, it has to be specifeid only to either the 'static_vector' level or the 'rand_feat_num' level (if this level has been created).
+  -`--ensemble_file_name` is a user-provided string of the final ensembled modle output file name.

 # Results struture
 Files under the run/ are organized in this following structure: